 There is a skills shortage, yet the pressure to limit expenses remains intense.
 An EMI scheme enables employers to supplement pay by providing shares to employees which will hopefully realise a capital gain.
 Employers who do not offer options alongside pay and bonuses often discover their staff joining competitors.

 EMI options can be awarded at “nil cost”.
 Nil-cost means employees pay nothing to exercise and acquire shares.

-Professional investors understand EMI options as they are well established.
+Professional investors tend to be familiar with EMI schemes.
 Often investors expect senior management and directors teams to be motivated with EMI options.
 Usually, investors agree to dilute their investments to free up shares for employees.

 Employees lose nothing with EMI scheme